Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to this mother, gifted children need clear expectations and responsibilities.
 When children are involved with their parents in setting these rules, it helps them develop self-confidence and self-motivation, which is the key to long-term success.

-Teach children about responsibility and set an example for them.
+Teach children about responsibility and set an example for them

-This mother gave advice from renowned psychologist Cindy Graham, who shared with HuffPost magazine in 2021: "Children have the ability to repeat what they see others do, so it is important for caregivers to be aware of the lessons children learn from them."
+This mother gives advice from renowned psychologist Cindy Graham, who shared with HuffPost magazine in 2021: "Children have the ability to repeat what they see others do, so it is important for caregivers to be aware of the lessons children learn from them."

 Jimalita Tillman and daughter